open-modex/mathematical-documentation/doc/source/frameworks/technologies.rst

 .. figure:: images/balmorel_sto.png
    :width: 70 %

-   Used in Balmorel
+   Used in: Balmorel

 .. figure:: images/storage_unit_genesys2.png
    :width: 70 %

    Used in: GENESYS_2

 Balmorel
 ''''''''